 I thought I’d share my thoughts with you on the sound of two LP’s I recently acquired.
-Many of you will have heard of the term ‘sound wars’ which has been coined to describe the relentless increase in the use of dynamic range compression in modern recordings, a development it could be argued from the ‘wall of sound’ most famously associated with Phil Spector, now serving nineteen to life for the murder of girlfriend actress Lana Clarkson.
+Many of you will have heard of the term ‘sound wars’ which has been coined to describe the relentless increase in the use of dynamic range compression in modern recordings, a development it could be argued from the ‘wall of sound’ most famously associated with Phil Spector, who recently died in prison from Covid whilst serving nineteen to life for the murder of girlfriend actress Lana Clarkson.
 Today, as in the early 1960’s when Spector first developed his specific technique, the theory is that highly compressed, or ‘full’ music is more obtrusive when played over the radio or as background music in, say, a shopping mall or restaurant.
 Of course, technically this is quite correct.
 Subtle low volume passages, or background instruments, that would normally provide depth and timing cues, would be lost in the din of folk going about their daily business, so boosting them through compression, or filling every available space in the mix with sounds as Spector did in the 1960’s, allows them to be better heard in noisy environments.
 However, the last thing I want to do is listen to ‘back ground music’ in a shopping mall, and I find it particularly irritating in restaurants.
 Some producers never fell for the wall of sound or high compression approach (Tommy LiPuma and Al Schmitt spring to mind for example) and they are noted for the sound quality of the records they produced.
 Al Schmitt, better known for his engineering perhaps, is on record as saying he uses little or no compression and very little EQ – he relies on the microphones and their placement to do most of the work.
 And you can hear the difference – for the most part, fabulous, open sounding recordings with oodles of air and space around the performers.
 Ever wondered why they don’t use grunge to demo high end systems?
 Now you know.

 The two recordings I want to briefly compare are Ella Fitzgerald’s ‘Ella Fitzgerald Sings the Irving Berlin Song Book’ recorded March 13 – 18, 1958 in Hollywood and available on WaxTime Records (772192).